 All students are strongly encouraged to participate in an individualized meeting at least once each year.
 These meetings provide an opportunity for students to discern their vocational paths, to develop a plan to move forward on their path, and to receive personalized advice on the resources and opportunities that will put them in the best possible position to realize their vocational goals.

-To set up a meeting with Chris Copeland, please schedule an appointment here.
+To set up a meeting with John Senior, please schedule an appointment here.